chris-j-akers/i8080-javascript/README.md

 		  0x76,                   // HALT
 		]
 ```
-The above sequence is as follows:
+The above sequence executes the following on the 8080 CPU:

-1. Loads the immediate value `255` (`0xFF`) into the accumulator, the largest number it can take.
+1. Load the immediate value `255` (`0xFF`) into the accumulator (the largest number it can store).
-2. Load a 16bit memory address into the `H` and `L` registers
+2. Load a 16bit memory address (`0x26FF`) into the `H` and `L` registers
-3. Call the `MVI` command to load immediate value `0x76` (the HALT opcode) to the 16bit address now loaded into the `H` and `L` registers
+3. Call the `MVI` command to load immediate value `0x76` (the HALT opcode) into the 16bit address now loaded into the `H` and `L` registers (`0x26FF`).
-4. Add the immediate value `10` (`0xA`) to the accumulator which should set the CPU Carry bit.
+4. Add the immediate value `10` (`0xA`) to the accumulator, which should set the CPU Carry bit.
-5. The actual test: Calls the `JNC` instruction.
+5. Call the `JNC` instruction.

 The expected result of this test is that a jump should *not* occur becaue the carry bit was set during the `ADD` operation in step 4.
+The test will, therefore, check that the CPU's program counter contains the expected address.

-This method of testing not only
+This method of testing ensures that the emulator is tested as close to real operation as possible.

 ---
 # Implementing Space Invaders